...

 Best regards 🙂

 1. Very good question!
-I had to research this - what I found: Fractional shares would then not be transferable to other custody accounts, but they are in the special assets and thus safe in the event of insolvency.
+I had to do some research on this - what I found: Fractional shares would then not be transferable to other securities accounts, but they are in the special assets and therefore safe in the event of insolvency.

 Addendum: There are various ways in which fractional shares can be implemented.
 Depending on the type of implementation, an issuer risk may arise here.

 1. Hello Beat.
-If you click on the corresponding currency symbol (e.g. Euro) under "Numbers", it will then list all the available currencies.
+If you click on the corresponding currency symbol (e.g. Euro) under "Payments", it will then list all available currencies.
 Greetings.

 if I deposit € into the YUH account, do the euros remain or are they converted into CHF?